mjkuranda/yummy/README.md

 There is one more button on the bottom `/search` subpage.
 The `Dodaj` button allows you adding a new meal.
 It redirects to `/meals/add`.

-Being in `/meals/add`, you can see a form, containing the fields.
+Being in `/meals/add`, you can see a form, containing the following fields:

 -   `Nazwa posiłku`
 -   `Opis posiłku`